Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Started on the Harry Potter Matching Game!
 I created preliminary wireframes and set up the intro panel in HTML/JS that gives instruction and requests you select a deck.

 **Thoughts**: I tried to spend some time writing some pseudo code to organize the structure.
 I then created the preliminary intro screen where you select a deck to play.
 I grabbed that info and am ready to work on the actual game portion tomorrow.

+## Day 93: June 9, 2019

+**Today's Progress**: Continued working on the Harry Potter Matching Game.
+Activities included: selecting a deck to play as, adding a set number of cards to play the game, and awarding spells.

+**Thoughts**: I need to get into the actual game portion of selecting a card and selecting a second card to see if they match.
+Once that's in, I'll feel much more confident with my abilities.